They’re creepy, crawly, and leave us all freaking out on sight — including our doggos.

 - #3 Hartz Ultraguard Flea & Tick Collar [Most Affordable Tick Collar] — Most tick collars are relatively affordable, but if you’re trying to stretch your dog-care dollar as far as possible, this collar is the perfect choice.

 Tick Prevention for Dogs: How Do Tick Collars Work?

-Like other tick preventatives, tick collars rely on chemicals or oils that kill or repel insects to keep your dog tick-free.
+Like other tick preventatives, tick collars rely on chemicals or oils that kill or repel insects and arachnids to keep your dog tick-free.

 Rather than being administered by a topical drop on your dog’s skin or via a pill, tick collars contain chemicals that offer ongoing protection for your pooch.
 And they do so over the entire course of the collar’s lifespan, which varies by model and manufacturer from several weeks to several months.

 The most commonly used active ingredients in tick collars are:

 - Pyrethrins and Pyrethroids: Extracts from plants of the chrysanthemum family that kill ticks, fleas, and mosquitos

 - Flumethrin: An insecticide for repelling fleas and ticks

 - Tetrachlorvinphos: An insecticide that kills fleas, ticks, flies, lice, and more